altaywtf/next-for-now/docs/5_frontend_architecture.md

 #Style Guide and Frontend Architecture
-This document contains detailed information about the style guide and frontend architecture of Next For Now.
+This document contains information about the style guide and frontend architecture of Next For Now.

 ---
 ##Branding and Style Guide